oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 2: Create a manifest to Bind

-Create a manifest file to define the resource of an existing ADB, leveraging the **AutonomousDatabase** Custom Resource:
+Create a manifest file to define the resource of an existing ADB, leveraging the **AutonomousDatabase CRD** from the OraOperator:

 ```bash
 <copy>